greylore-d20/foundryvtt-pathfinder1/README.md

 ## Building

 1. Clone or download this repository.
-2. Change directory to the repository root and run `npm install`.
+2. Change directory to the repository root and run `npm ci`.
 3. Run `npm run build` to create a `dist` directory containing all files necessary to use the system in Foundry.
    3a.
 If you want to further edit files, run `npm run build:watch` to let the bundler watch for changes.